achiestdragon/leggie/README.txt

-  Note :- current gcode has some prity rough settings that may need tweeking depending on your filament , its probablay better to recreate them from the stl files , printing times are based on these slower settings also
+  Note :- current gcode has some prity rough settings that may need tweeking depending on your filament , its probablay better to recreate them from the stl files , printing times are based on these slower settings also (scad and stl files have been uploaded to the project but i have Not uploaded the gcode as you would be better generating it using slic3r or whatever other program you use to ensure its suitable for your 3d printer)

   part            material   quant     time per print   total time per set
 --------------- ----------- ------  ---------------- ---------------------